 For years, bridges and dentures were the only treatment options available for people who were missing teeth.
 Today, dental implants have changed patients’ lives by restoring their smiles, their ability to eat the foods they wish, and their confidence.
 They are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.

-No one should go through life hiding their mouth when they speak or smiling with closed lips!
-At Icon Dental Center, our dental implant patients are treated by an experienced periodontist, Dr. Brancheau, who has specialized training in dental implant surgery.
-Dr. Joanna Valentine and Dr. Nadia Aboulhosn use the latest and most advanced dental implant technology.
+No one should go through life hiding their mouth when they speak or smile!
+At Icon Dental Center, our dental implant patients are treated by experienced periodontists.
+Both have specialized training in dental implant surgery and use the latest and most advanced dental implant technology.

 What are Dental Implants?

 The implant process involves attaching a custom-made artificial tooth to an anchor post that is surgically implanted in the jawbone.
 This post integrates into the bone providing a firm anchor on which natural-looking, custom-made restorations can be placed.

 Dental implants can be used to replace missing teeth, support dental bridges and secure dentures.